COVID-19 advice - Wales

 - Keeping two metres away from people not in your household or support bubble and avoid face to face contact

 - Washing your hands regularly and use hand sanitiser outside your home if you’ve touched other surfaces

 For the latest updates on shielding read the guidance from the Welsh Government.

 For a full list of who you can meet up with and the specific purposes you can leave the house for, read the Welsh Government’s frequently asked questions.

 Please visit the Gov Wales website for more information on what the regulations are in your local area.

 In Wales, the wearing of face masks or other coverings is mandatory in shops and indoor public spaces.

 Face coverings should not be used in place of social distancing and good hygiene.
 And surgical or clinical-grade masks should not be used by the general public.

 You should self-isolate if you or somebody else in your household develops symptoms of coronavirus.
 This means not leaving your home for any reason and not having visitors unless it’s for essential medical care.

 If you have symptoms of COVID-19 however mild, you must self-isolate for at least 10 days from when your symptoms started.
-You should arrange to have a test to see if you have COVID-19 – go to this page on testing to arrange.
+You should arrange to have a test to see if you have COVID-19 – arrange a test online.
 Do not go to a GP surgery, pharmacy or hospital.